 Flyover Ghent

 Open-source 3D art built on real city data.
-Both projects use the "Gent in 3D" dataset from data.stad.gent to render the city of Ghent in the browser using Three.js.
+All three projects use the "Gent in 3D" dataset from data.stad.gent to render the city of Ghent.
+Two run in the browser using Three.js, one outputs a slicer-ready STL ready for 3D printing.

 As presented at BYOB 2025